Does your Vinyl Liner look like it has a Big Air Bubble in it? If so, you have a Floating Vinyl Liner

 Spray painted line is the elevation for the stone so the pol bottom can get poured to the correct depth.

 This tried and proven sump system should be put in every time you have high ground water when digging your pool or if you have clay soils.
 If your swimming pool builder isn't putting this in, chances are he isn't a specialist you want to work with.
 Don't let any Bob & Joe build your pool.

-How Fix a Floaging Liner for your Existing Inground Vinyl Liner Pool
+How Fix a Floating Vinyl Liner for your Existing Inground Vinyl Liner Pool

 Have a floating liner and need it fixed after the fact?
-If you have main drains in your pool, there is a way to help your floating line situation.
-This solution isn't ideal, but it gives you a way to handle your high water table and help prevent your floating liner.
+If you have main drains in your pool, there is a way to help your floating liner situation.
+This solution isn't ideal, but it gives you a way to handle your high water table and fix a floating liner.

 - Remove liner

 - Cut out the deep end hopper or you pool and cut the main drains out.

 - Dig down 2' and remove the existing earth.

 - Fill with stone, PVC rectangle, and attach it to the main drain line.